fandresena-sowell/household-budget/memory-bank/progress.md

 | 6.3                                                 | Implement Member Removal                 | Not Started |                                         |
 | 6.4                                                 | Add Creator Information to UI            | Not Started |                                         |
 | 6.5                                                 | Implement Basic Activity Log             | Not Started |                                         |

+## MVP Architecture Changes

+We've made the following architecture changes to simplify the MVP:

+1. **Single Household Approach**: Implemented a system where all users share one household.
+The first user to register becomes the owner, and all subsequent users become members of that household.
+2. **Simplified User Onboarding**: All new users automatically join the existing household, eliminating the need for household selection or switching in the MVP.
+3. **Created `fn_ensure_user_in_household` function**: This new database function handles the logic of ensuring a user is part of the household, either by joining an existing one or creating a new one if none exists.

 ## Test Data